brian14708/wh-briefings/presidential-actions/2021-09/2021-09-09-notice-on-the-continuation-of-the-national-emergency-with-respect-to-certain-terrorist-attacks.md

 modified_time: 2021-09-09 15:04:24-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/09/notice-on-the-continuation-of-the-national-emergency-with-respect-to-certain-terrorist-attacks/
 published_time: 2021-09-09 15:04:23-04:00
-title: Notice on the Continuation of the National Emergency with Respect to Certain Terrorist Attacks
+title: "Notice on the Continuation of the National Emergency with Respect to Certain\
+  \ Terrorist\_Attacks"
 ---

 Consistent with section 202(d) of the National Emergencies Act, 50